 Travel Stories: English Gardens Tours (7)

 In my previous post, I wrote about our visit to Wisley Gardens, which was absolutely fantastic.
 That was on Sunday, May 20th.
-In the afternoon, we also visited Chartwell House, so I wanted to share a bit of information about this with you before moving on.
+In the afternoon, we also visited Chartwell House.
+I wanted to share a bit of information about this with you before moving on.

 There are two Churchill-related sites that I’ve visited in the past, Blenheim Palace and Chartwell House.
 When I was putting together the itinerary for this recent trip, I chose Chartwell.
 Why?

 Churchill bought the house in 1922 and lived there until shortly before his death in 1965.
 The house is filled with mementoes from his time there, which we all got to see during a self-guided tour.
 What many folks don’t now is that Churchill was a gifted artist.
-After touring the house, we were able to go inside his studio, see some of his paintings and hear about that part of his life.
+After touring the house, we were able to go inside his studio.
+It was wonderful seeing some of his paintings and hearing about that part of his life.

-I felt much the same way during our recent visit there except for being a bit disappointed that not much of the garden had been planted yet.
-As our tour escort explained to us, the winter and early spring were quite harsh with wide fluctuations in the temperatures and conditions.
-So planting was a bit behind this year… well, that and the fact that we were at Chartwell a month earlier than my previous visit.
-The photo directly below is one from my 2017 visit, just to give you an idea of how marvelous the garden is.
+I felt much the same way during our recent visit.
+My only disappointment was that not much of the garden had been planted yet.
+As our tour escort explained to us, the winter and early spring were quite harsh.
+They dealt with wide fluctuations in the temperatures and conditions.
+So that meant planting was a bit behind this year.
+In addition, we were at Chartwell a month earlier than my previous visit.
+The photo directly below is one from my 2017 visit.
+See how marvelous the garden is?

-If you’re wondering what the above clay pots are all about, they are placed over rhubarb plants early in the season in order to “blanch” them and make them both flavorful and tender.
+Wondering what the above clay pots are all about?
+They are placed over rhubarb plants early in the season in order to “blanch” them.
+That makes them both flavorful and tender.
 It’s commonly seen in gardens throughout England, and we’ve seen this at Thomas Jefferson’s garden at Monticello.